 Masters of Business Administration

-primary_education:education_level_name: This field tells you the overall level of a student.
-It appears on student profiles to tell people what level of education they are currently pursuing.
+primary_education:education_level_name: this field tells you the overall level of a student.
+It appears on student profiles to tell people what level of education they're currently pursuing.
 Here are the different values you can include in this field.
-Please note the capitalisation and spelling - they have to match exactly! (required as of 6/11/18)
+Please note the capitalisation and spelling — they have to match exactly! (required as of 6/11/18)

 Further Education Certificate

 *If you are having trouble importing a newly required field, please reach out to your Handshake Relationship Manager.

 Glossary of Recommended Fields